Slovak Prime Minister Igor Matovic offers to resign

 “He can’t govern from day to day,” says Simecka.
 “It’s boring solving the everyday problems of the pandemic.
 He is not that type.”

 The pandemic has accelerated what would have been an inevitable crisis anyway.
-Slovakia has had one of the worst death rates in Europe, with almost 9,000 deaths in a population of 5.5 million.
+Slovakia has had one of the worst death rates in Europe, with almost 9,000 deaths in a population of 5.5mn.
 The government’s handling of the pandemic has been erratic, and a loosening of restrictions over the summer is blamed for the subsequent surge in infections.

 Slovakia won headlines for nationwide antigen testing last year but critics argued the massive effort was just another publicity stunt, and President Zuzana Caputova said the tests may even have made Slovaks complacent and worsened the pandemic.